eclipse-cdt-cloud/theia-trace-extension/doc/adr/0013-flame-graph-support.md

 The view itself is very similar to data providers of type `TIME_GRAPH`.
 The main difference is that the x-axis is the duration and not time.
 The Trace Compass back-end currently has such a data provider available with the same API than `TIME_GRAPH` data providers.
 However, this data provider is not exposed to the server through the `getDescriptor()` method of the corresponing data provider factory.
 It will need a new type to be added to the `ProviderType` enum.

-With this solution similar endpoints can be defined which have the advantage that the endpoints and data structures are known.
+With this solution the existing endpoint `TIME_GRAPH` endpoint and be agumented or similar endpoints can be defined which have the advantage that the endpoints and data structures are known.
 Back-end filtering and highlighting would be supported out of the box.
-Assuming the new `Provider Type` is called `gantt` the following endpoints will be defined:
+Assuming the `Provider Type` re-uses `timegraph` the endpoints for the flame graph will be as below:

 ```
     POST /experiments/{expUUID}/outputs/{outputId}/styles